sharoncornelius/idpf-specification/idpf_specification.md

 ![Tx Descriptor WriteBack DTYPE = 0x0F](Diagrams/tx_desc_wb_dtype0x0f.png)

-### TX completion descriptor format
+### TX Completion Descriptor Format

 The text below describes the TX completion element written to the completion queue when a queue operates in “Out of order, split queue” or in “in order, split queue” models.

-As a completion queue setting , The TX completion element length can be either 4B or 8B.
+As a completion queue setting, The TX completion element length can be either 4B or 8B.

 The 4B completion element layout is described below :